tbogdala/rust-llama.cpp/README.md

               be no more output from this wrapper after that unless the `logfile` feature is enabled - and even then, it should only get directed there.
 - [x] CHANGE: Made `PredictOptions` clonable, swiched the container of the token callback to `Arc` and type aliased it.
+              Renamed `prompt_cache_all` to `prompt_cache_in_memory` to highlight the fact that it controls the in-memory prompt caching mechanism while `path_prompt_cache` enables saving the data to file.
+Renamed `prompt_cache_ro` to `file_prompt_cache_ro` to highlight that it refers to leaving the file data read-only, and not the in-memory cache.
 - [x] ADDED:  `LLama::predict()` now caches the state data for the processed prompt and attempts to reuse that state data to skip prompt processing if the _exact same_ prompt text is passed in.
+This feature is enabled by setting `PredictOptions::prompt_cache_in_memory` to true.
               NOTE: Please create an issue if you find a bug with its logic.
-Currently it's enabled all the time, but a feature toggle on the `LLama` struct might be added in the future.
+- [x] ADDED:  Support for [GBNF grammars](https://github.com/ggerganov/llama.cpp/blob/master/grammars/README.md) through the `PredictOptions::grammar` string and added a new 'predict_grammar_test.rs' unit test as an example.

 This fork has the changes in development on the 'dev' branch, which will be merged into 'master'